HathorNetwork/rfcs/projects/evm-compatible-bridge/federator.md

 };
 ```

-#### POST /fulfill/evm/{evm_request_id}

-Requests originated in the EVM chain can only end when the Hathor request is sent to the network.
-This means this endpoint will be called when the coordinator has sent the transaction to the network.

 #### POST /fulfill/admin/{admin_request_id}

 Admin requests are fulfilled when a transaction is sent in Hathor network and this API should be used to mark the request as fulfilled.